Skip to content

 />

-• Do not collect a component's click event
+• Do not collect click events for a specific component.

-Can be set by adding the ft-enable-track custom parameter, set value to false
+Can be set by adding the custom parameter ft-enable-track with the value false.

 <Button title="Action Click"